wyszo/CYOA/README.md

 ```

-So in general a file consists of multiple sections (paragraphs) of the same structure separated by a delimiter:
+As in the above example, a file consists of multiple sections (paragraphs) separated by a delimiter:

 ```
 <paragraph>